 - Students participate in a robust science curriculum where they learn about nature through observation, classification, prediction, and exploration.

 Social & Emotional Development

-- AJLA uses the Yale Center for Emotional Intelligence RULER program to cultivate social-emotional skills.
+- All classes use the Yale Center for Emotional Intelligence RULER program to cultivate social-emotional skills.

 - Children use the “Mood Meter” each morning, and are actively encouraged to identify and express their emotions throughout the day.

 - PreK4 and Kindergarten also use Second Step Social-Emotional Learning curriculum, created by Committee for Children, to develop a sense of safety and respect grounded in the social-emotional health and well-being of the entire school community.